benanderman/spork-8/README.md

  * **Input**: Stores 8 bits of input from peripherals.
 An 8-bit register that can write to the bus, but takes input from headers that can be connected to peripherals.
 Has built-in pull-down resistors.
 Only reads value on a clock cycle when input signal is high.

 ## Layout and signals
 These images show the layout of the modules in the 16 slots, and the functions of each of the signals.
+There are 5 empty slots with functional IO signals; these will probably be filled with registers and/or input modules.
 ![Module layout](Images/module-layout.png)
 ![Module layout](Images/signal-functions.png)